angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 rest period does not change, and it is to be performed at the athlete's time trial pace minus one (1).

-Devour and Infinity workouts vary in pacing from TT&minus;4 to TT&plus;4.
+Pace varies from TT&minus;4 to TT&plus;4 in Devour and Infinity workouts.

 <div class="self">
     I found it easier to program TT by converting from <em>calories per